-I went hunting through my photo archives, trying to find a photo of the finished yogurt cake.
-This one, above, isn't typical (it is a marbré or marbled version (simply add chocolate powder to half the cake batter, after emptying part of it in the pan.
+I went through my photos, trying to find a photo of the finished yogurt cake.
+This one, above, isn't typical--it's a marbled version (add chocolate powder to remaining cake batter after emptying part of it in the pan.
 Pour over the top and bake).
-Photo note: that's an old roof tile from our mas.
+Pictured: a roof tile from our home.
 You can see the handwriting which records when the tile was made, the 30th.
 The year is not indicated.

 Uncle Jacques' Gâteau au Yaourt

-The first French yogurt cake I ever tasted was made by my mother-in-law, Michèle-France.
+The first French yogurt cake I ever tasted was made by my mother-in-law, and bodyguard, Michèle-France.
 She explained that she had used her son, Jacques', recipe.
 I had no idea my brother-in-law could bake!

 The genius behind this cake is that there is no need to use measuring utensils.
-You need only reserve the yogurt container as a measure, once you've emtpied the contents into the bowl.
+You need only reserve the yogurt container as a measure, once you've emptied the contents into the bowl.

 - one small (individual size) container of plain yogurt (reserve for measuring the remaining ingredients)